koenmatt/kp_proj/ai-ws/README.md

 ## Development

-The server runs on `http://localhost:8000` and is configured to accept connections from Next.js development server (`http://localhost:3000`).
+The server runs on `http://localhost:8000` and is configured to accept connections from Next.js development server (`http://localhost:3000`) and production app (`https://kp-proj.vercel.app`).

 For production, update the CORS origins in `main.py` to match your deployment URLs.